An IT Leader's Guide to Implementing Digital Experience Monitoring

 In this article

 Executives across industries are turning to their IT leaders to improve the digital employee experience (DEX).
-The problem is many IT departments lack the visibility, data and actionable insights to make informed decisions about enhancements.
+The problem is that many IT departments lack the visibility, data and actionable insights to make informed decisions about enhancements.

 The key is to think of DEM as a component of your holistic DEX strategy rather than a point solution.
-To do so, we've identified five steps IT leaders should follow to ensure a smooth implementation of DEM and fresh employee experiences.
+To do so, we've identified five steps IT leaders should follow to support a smooth implementation of DEM and fresh employee experiences.

 1. Align DEX goals with specific metrics